 Huashan’s Plank Trail

-Again, a visit to China would hardly be complete without paying respects to the impressive Terracotta Warriors in Xi’an.
+Again, a visit to China would hardly be complete without visiting the Terracotta Warriors in Xi’an.
 After being discovered in 1974, this impressive collection featuring a full-blown Terracotta army features thousands of life-sized soldiers, horses, and war ammunition.
 Spread across four different pits, although the entire attraction is very touristy, it is worth going to.
+There are lots of interesting facts about Xi’an, the Terracotta Warriors are only scratching the surface.

 However, between the simple way of life, the stunning views of the Himalayas, and the incredible Buddhist culture that surrounds this place, a visit to Tibet is a must if you ever have the chance.
 While most adventurous travelers head here to experience the grandeur of Mt.
 Everest which is referred to by Tibetans as Qomolangma, other sites such as the Potala Palace in Lhasa is also worth traveling for.